-18 RULEMAKING FUNCTIONS OF THE INTERSTATE COMMISSION
+RULEMAKING FUNCTIONS OF THE INTERSTATE COMMISSION

-- A. Rulemaking Authority The Interstate Commission shall promulgate reasonable rules in order to effectively and efficiently achieve the purposes of this compact.
+A. Rulemaking Authority - The Interstate Commission shall promulgate reasonable rules in order to effectively and efficiently achieve the purposes of this compact.

-Notwithstanding the foregoing, in the event the Interstate Commission exercises its rulemaking authority in a manner that is beyond the scope of the purposes of this Act, or the powers granted hereunder, then such an action by the Interstate Commission shall be invalid and - B. Rulemaking Procedure Rules shall be made pursuant to a rulemaking process that substantially conforms to the
+Notwithstanding the foregoing, in the event the Interstate Commission exercises its rulemaking authority in a manner that is beyond the scope of the purposes of this Act, or the powers granted hereunder, then such an action by the Interstate Commission shall be invalid and have no force or effect.

+- B. Rulemaking Procedure Rules shall be made pursuant to a rulemaking process that substantially conforms to the as may be appropriate to the operations of the Interstate